Executive Branch

 • The Vice-President chairs the Student Services Budget Committee which is responsible for allocating over $40 million to support student life and innovation.
 As the chair, the Vice President ensures student input is prioritized and valued in the allocation process.

-Deputy to the Vice President: Charles Ozuna
+• Associate Director to the Vice President: Jessi Gutierrez

 The Executive Board